Fail Safe Quick Chocolate Biscuit Cake Recipe

 - Pour raw egg into the hot mixture and stir or wisk briskly to pasteurize the egg.

-- Pour melted chocolate mix over biscuit mix, stir all together and press into the loaf tin.
+- Pour melted chocolate mix over biscuit mix, stir all together and press into the cake tin.

 - Leave it in the fridge to set for at least four hours.